William Thompson Howell: Howell Code

 In his address to the 1st Arizona Territorial Legislature, Governor Goodwin called for the creation of a new legal code to replace the laws Arizona had inherited from New Mexico Territory.
 The legislature authorized the Governor to appoint a commissioner to create a possible code, and Goodwin selected Howell as the commissioner.
 Despite the fact the judge had already left the territory, his code was submitted to the legislature for consideration two days after his appointment as commissioner.
 The "Howell Code" was approved by the legislative session following considerable debate and some modifications.
 Territorial Secretary Richard C. McCormick observed the code was heavily influenced by the California and New York legal codes.

 The Code was formally adopted in 1864.
 Its civil and criminal laws aspects came from California and New York.
 It took mining law from Mexico, and took its community property law from Spain.
 Its laws were enforced haphazardly as the territory experienced growing pains.
-Much extra-judicial enforcement occurred in the early years of the territory, including numerous lynchings, such as the Bisbee massacre.
+Much extrajudicial enforcement occurred in the early years of the territory, including numerous lynchings, such as the Bisbee massacre.
 But the harsh nature of some laws was also reversed by citizen justice.
 In one case, a cattle rustler was sentenced to death, and the angry mob that assembled to put him to death changed course after learning that the man had stolen only a calf, and in order to feed his ten children.
 The mob went back to the judge, asking him to commute the sentence.
 The judge then changed his ruling, finding the man not guilty on the basis of self-defense.

 The Howell Code was substantially reformed in 1901 when the Territorial Legislature ordered the reorganization of the laws.
 With the statehood of Arizona in 1912, new laws and a new constitution superseded the Howell Code, along with the unruly nature of the Arizona territory.

 Later life

-Howell returned to Newaygo, Michigan on July 22, 1864 to find his wife "very feeble".
+Howell returned to Newaygo, Michigan on July 22, 1864, to find his wife "very feeble".
 After requesting an extension to his leave of absence, he decided not to return to Arizona in early 1865 and instead requested appointment as an Indian Agent in Michigan.
 The nomination was delayed by President Lincoln and his successor, President Andrew Johnson, chose to nominate a different person.

 Newaygo remained Howell's residence until his death on April 3, 1870.
 His third wife, whose illness prompted his return from Arizona Territory, survived until January 5, 1882.
 Both were buried in the Newaygo Village Cemetery.